 2 nights

-Giudecca unless the hotel itself is the point of the trip
+Giudecca unless the hotel itself is the point

 On a very short first visit, centrality saves meaningful time every day.